afroditeapp/afrodite-frontend/README.md

 Other new files or changes which `flutter create` command creates can be removed.

+App capabilities for Sign in with Apple and App Group should be added to the app.
+That creates file `ios/Runner/Runner.entitlements`.
+The App Group is used for push notification handling.

 ## About Assets

 Sign in with Google buttons are from